Back to all guides

 • attribute: The attribute to compare (omit for AND/OR/NOT)

 • value: The comparison value (omit for AND/OR/NOT).
 Can be hardcoded or parameterized with $ prefix.
+Also accepts a typed value object for non-string types - see below.

 • operands: Array of nested filters (for AND/OR/NOT).
 Omit if empty.